Principal Lawyer and Interim Head of Medical Negligence, Manchester

 I am a Law Society accredited specialist and a qualified solicitor advocate.

 I have been recognised by independent legal directories for quite a few years now, and this is always appreciated because references are taken from clients, barristers and opposing solicitors.
+I was ranked in the Legal 500 as 'Leading Individual'.
 Some of the comments include: